golingon/lingon/cmd/kygo/readme.md

 Convert kubernetes YAML manifests to Go structs.

 Why?
 Because we found it easier to manipulate manifests and automate with Go code than YAML.
-Also, it interacts nicely with our other tool that manages our (multi) cloud infrastructure: [lingon](https://github.com/volvo-cars/lingon)

 Why Go?
 Smarter people have a better to explain it: <https://github.com/bwplotka/mimic/blob/main/README.md#but-why-go>